author: Denisa Madalina Birau

 In brief: questions, questions, questions!
 There is no point leaving an interview unsure, or wondering “what did they mean by that?”, “Did they like me?”.
 If you don’t ask, you won’t get!

-If you found this article helpful, or if you have a different opinion share it with us on LinkedIn.
+If you found this article helpful, or if you have a different opinion share it and let’s start a conversation.